← Back to blog

 • File size limit: 100MB

-• Privacy: Files uploaded to Adobe servers
+• Privacy: Files uploaded to Adobe’s cloud

-• Signup: Required after first use
+• Signup: Required after the first use

 6. Sejda